under0tech/autopilot_loonarr/README_DEV.md

 - Odometry transmission
 - Control of the Rover’s speed, direction, and movement

-The file also includes predefined scenarios for target following, target search, and Rover initialization, providing a complete framework for communication between the Autopilot and the Rover.
+The file also includes predefined scenarios for target following, target search, and Rover initialization, providing a complete list of MAVLink commands for communication between the Autopilot and the Rover.

 Most commands have an associated delay period, defined in the `command_delays` object.
 These delays ensure that the system router waits for a command to finish execution before moving on to the next one.